 Charles Koch Net Worth

-Net Worth details: Charles Koch has a 42 percent stake in the second largest closely held company in the United States, Koch Industries, which has reported annual revenue of as high as $100 billion.
-He is invested in several companies including Georgia-Pacific, Invista, Flint Hills Resources, Koch Fertilizer, Koch Pipelines, Molex, and more.
-He also holds a stake in his family's private equity fund Koch Equity Development, and had $2 billion worth of cash investments in 2015.
+Charles Koch Net Worth details: Charles Koch holds a 42 percent stake in the second largest closely held company in the United States, Koch Industries, which has reported annual revenue of as high as $100 billion.
+He has also invested in several companies including Georgia-Pacific, Invista, Flint Hills Resources, Koch Fertilizer, Koch Pipelines, Molex, and more.
+He also holds a stake in his family's private equity fund Koch Equity Development, and has around $2 billion worth of cash investments.

 |Date of Birth:||Nov 1, 1935 (83 years old)|

 |Nationality:||United States of America|